joelouthan/Theologicus/src/genesis/genesis01-1-5.md

 # Genesis 1:1-5 Our Forever Wisdom

+## The Word

+>Proverbs 3:19-20 (CSB)
+>The LORD founded the earth by wisdom
+>and established the heavens by understanding.
+>By his knowledge the watery depths broke open,
+>and the clouds dripped with dew.

 ## The Text

 >Genesis 1:1-5 (CSB) In the beginning God created the heavens and the earth.